 Digital signature technology (PKI) was invented in the 1970s as a solution to the centuries-old problem of sending secure, uncrackble messages.
 Use of PKI to replace written signatures didn't start until more then a decade later.

 Electronic signature, or eSignature, covers the full range of technologies and solutions used to create signatures in electronic form, from digital signature (PKI) technology to simple images of a signature attached to an electronic document.

 DocuSign was the first company to offer the ease-of-use, security and cost savings of cloud-based electronic signatures as a general business solution in 2003.

-Documents have been DocuSigned in more than 188 countries in the world.
+Documents have been DocuSigned in more than 180 countries worldwide.

 Electronic signature, when combined with an audit trail, tamper-sealing, strong authentication and bank-grade security is more enforceable than wet signature because of the court-admissible evidence it contains.

 Over half of wet signature celebrity-autographed memorabilia is thought to be forged.
 Only an estimated six percent of autographed Beatles memorabilia are authentically signed.